BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 3. Preserving as much of each Farmers' Stalk, Seed and Pod positions as possible; and
 4. Aligning new capital with previous Stalk and Pod holders.

 This plan is subject to change as conversations with the community and various sources of capital continue.
-The latest version has been voted on and approved by the Beanstalk DAO in the Snapshot proposal [here](https://snapshot.org/#/beanstalkfarms.eth/proposal/0xa038d205e72ae3a835995682b18adf9512777ed554c388a7caa5bc4e98d4f8e0).
+The latest version has been approved by the Beanstalk DAO in the Snapshot proposal [here](https://snapshot.org/#/beanstalkfarms.eth/proposal/0xa038d205e72ae3a835995682b18adf9512777ed554c388a7caa5bc4e98d4f8e0).

 ### The Barn Raise